TrystanLea/blog/pages/en/wales.md

 An additional 1 GW project at Wylfa could bring us to 127% (low demand) or 77% (high demand).
 An alternative 3 GW project at Wylfa could take us to 111% of the high demand scenario.

-Alternatively for a 100% renewable scenario we would need between 3.7 TWh/yr and 22 TWh/yr.
+Alternatively for a 100% renewable scenario we would need between 3.7 TWh/yr and 22 TWh/yr of additional supply.
 1 GW of offshore wind, onshore wind or solar PV could provide 3.8, 2.6 or 0.95 TWh/yr respectively.
 Meeting the low demand scenario would be relatively straightforward.
 The higher demand scenario would be a bit more challenging, requiring e.g 5.8 GW of additional offshore wind, or a mixture of offshore, onshore and solar.

+We are still a long way from generating enough zero carbon supply to meet future energy needs and for now it looks like we need to build as much as we can if we are to reach a zero carbon future.

 **References**